umddb/datascience-fall14/lab2/README.md

 We have provided you with a `countries.avro` file which contains information about countries in a serialized form, created using
 `serialize_countries.pl`.
-Your task is to write a python script, called `count.py`, to read the data into a DataFrame, count the number of countries with population over 10000000, and print the count.
+Your task is to write a python script, called `count.py`, to read the data into a DataFrame, count the number of countries with population over 10000000 using pandas, and print the count.
 The script should be submitted.